Slevinski/slevinski.github.io/series/writing-and-representation/entries/perspective-and-authored-space/essay.md

 ## Why this paper belongs after typology

-The relation among the first anchors of this series should now be clearer:
+The relation among the first anchors of this series is:

 - *The Shape of Writing* asks whether writing must be linear
 - *Plane-Based Writing and Script Typology* asks how SignWriting fits when typology includes the organization of written units